Dilip Sarkar (Tripura politician)

 Dilip Sarkar (1958 – April 1, 2019) was an Indian politician from the state of Tripura.
-In 2013 assembly elections, he represented Badharghat constituency in West Tripura district in Tripura Legislative Assembly.
+Following the 2013 Legislative Assembly elections, he represented the Badharghat constituency in West Tripura district in the Tripura Legislative Assembly.

 Political career

-In 2016, he was one of the six MLAs from Indian National Congress who joined All India Trinamool Congress, due to unhappiness towards party because of allying Communist Party of India (Marxist) in 2016 West Bengal Legislative Assembly election.
+In 2016, he was one of the six MLAs from the Indian National Congress who joined the All India Trinamool Congress, due to dissatisfaction over the INC allying with the Communist Party of India (Marxist) in the 2016 West Bengal Legislative Assembly election.

-In August 2017, he joined Bharatiya Janata Party after they cross voted against the party lines in 2017 Indian presidential election.
+In August 2017, he joined the Bharatiya Janata Party after they voted against party lines in the 2017 Indian presidential election.

-In the 2018 election he stood from Badharghat again as BJP Candidate against CPI (M) candidate Jharna Das.
-Many CPI (M) leaders from Badharghat including former DYFI Bishalgarh Committee president and CPI (M) local committee member Bidhan Ch.
+In the 2018 election he stood in Badharghat again as the BJP Candidate against the CPI (M) candidate Jharna Das.
+Many CPI (M) leaders from Badharghat, including former DYFI Bishalgarh Committee president and CPI (M) local committee member Bidhan Ch.
 Deb joined him.
 With their support he won the 2018 elections with a margin of 5,000 votes.

 Death

-Dilip Sarkar died at a private hospital in Delhi on 1 April 2019 following prolonged illness.
+Dilip Sarkar died at a private hospital in Delhi on 1 April 2019 following a prolonged illness.